chri3i/Ruvaak-Readme/README.md

 ## I found a bug

 Go to the GitHub [Issues](https://github.com/chri3i/Ruvaak-Readme/issues) page and check if your issue was already reported.
 If you found no similar posts, create a new issue by clicking the green `New issues` button in the top right corner.
 Select `Bug report` and fill out the document.

+##Changelog

+For see what changes happened in each version please refer to the [Changelog](https://github.com/chri3i/Ruvaak-Readme/blob/main/Changelog.md)

 ## Credits and Thanks